Tuesday, September 30, 2008

 once I had songs of pride

-songs of hope songs of triumph
+songs of hope songs of fire

 now all my songs are sad songs